wurli/tidyverse-dev-bot/news-files-annotated/readr.md

 !begin-bullets-17!

+-   !begin-bullet!
--   Point release for test compatibility with tibble v1.3.1.
+    Point release for test compatibility with tibble v1.3.1.
+    !end-bullet!
+-   !begin-bullet!
--   Fixed undefined behavior in localtime.c when using `locale(tz = "")`
+    Fixed undefined behavior in localtime.c when using `locale(tz = "")`
     after loading a timezone due to incomplete reinitialization of the global locale.
+    !end-bullet!

 !end-bullets-17!